Jordan6794/Habits30/src/improvements.md

+- Feedback
+: Onboarding
+: Put different examples habtis ?

-- Better embording!!! (and precise that can always click How to BTN to read more) : display how many steps left
+- Better embording!!! (and precise that can always click How to BTN to read more)ft : make a highlight add first habit after the onboarding finish ?

-: option to take a tour / step out right from the first slide ?
-: Make it a full page and redirect rather than modal ?
+- Put different streaks and solidified habits as well in the example habits ?
 - Faire un gitrepo pour la backend ?
 - Faire un readme pour git (check zach stone and others) : https://www.makeareadme.com/